oqolarte/oblong/content/di-why.md

 You've likely come here from the [Support](/support/) page.

 I'm trying to get into the habit of doing projects so I stay sharp.
 In the process, I'll try to document each step, and publish whatever findings I might have here for public viewing.

+We need to be sharing ideas freely, not covet them.

 Like any other person, my interests oscillate wildly, so the ideas listed here can't be lumped into one big category.
-The list is likely to grow or shrink
-(check this page every once in a while), depending on my current situation.
+The list is likely to grow or shrink, depending on my current situation.
 "Life happens," they say.
 I tend to agree.